 The content pack includes everything from high level Executive Glass Tables for quick summaries, to quick navigation out of ITSI into Splunk Observability Cloud for further investigation of real time RUM, APM, and infrastructure metrics.
 If your organization is moving to Splunk Observability Cloud, modernizing IT Operations, or moving from monoliths to microservices, this content pack is ideal for you.

 The RUM functionality within the content pack provides:

 - 4 updated glass tables

-These features, combined with additional navigation suggestions for quickly moving from Splunk ITSI to Splunk Observability Cloud, mean that this Content Pack provides useful views for IT Operations, Business & IT Executives, DevOps, and Software Engineers.
-Out of the box features like navigation suggestions, entities, KPIs, services, and the Service Analyzer will bring immediate value to your customer experience.
+These features, combined with additional navigation suggestions for quickly moving from Splunk ITSI to Splunk Observability Cloud, provide useful views for IT Operations, Business & IT Executives, DevOps, and Software Engineers.
 For Splunk or ITSI experts, these services/service templates, KPIs, KPI base searches, and entities can be leveraged as templates for enriching the business logic that already exists in Splunk and ITSI with Splunk Observability metrics.